dasch/base_conversions/README.md

 This project shows how to _map_ from one such encoding to another.
 Specifically, it shows how to map between base16 (also known as _hexadecimal_) and base32 (specifically, the Crockford specification).

 Since the whole point of encoding to strings is that the integers may be too large to represent as native integers in a programming language, how can this be done then?
 Well, we can use the fact that 5 characters of base16 can be represented with exactly 4 characters of base32.
+That is, `16^5 == 32^4`.

 When converting from base16 to base32, we divide the input string into blocks of 5 characters, starting from the right, for example:

 ```
 4f03 826b0 1c6e2 8d824